Rushford Court, Durham

 Can I share a studio room with someone else?

-They have a small number of dual occupancy rooms in some of their properties.
-However, outside of these rooms, they do not allow more than one person to live in their rooms, nor can they accommodated under 16's living in any of their rooms with a parent or guardian.
+They have a small number of dual occupancy rooms in some of the properties.
+However, outside of these rooms, they do not allow more than one person to live in the rooms, nor can they accommodated under 16's living in any of the rooms with a parent or guardian.

 Is there parking available at my property and how much does it cost?

-Some of their properties have parking available which students can reserve on a first come first serve basis.
+Some of the properties have parking available which students can reserve on a first come first serve basis.
 The cost of the parking space is dependent on the property.
-More information on the availability of parking at your property can be found in your property welcome guide.

 I want to move or upgrade my room.
 Can I do this?